ethereum/EIPs/EIPS/eip-XXXX.md

 An ERC token/currency capable of being created in multiple languages (Java, Rust, Python, Go, etc).

 ## Abstract
-Today, millions of websites are created every week in many languages.
-What if the Ethereum ecosystem could also do the same, but with currencies and tokens?

-## Motivation
 While building the *[Light Client Infrastructure for the Teku Client (for Ethereum 2)](https://github.com/jeyakatsa/teku/tree/master/light-client),* a discovery was made; clients serve as arbiters or "bridges" to the Ethereum main chain.
 | ETH2 Client   | Language     | Team                |
 |:--------------|:------------ |:------------------- |